Herorif/MathsCompetencySurvey_OOPJan23/README.md

 3. List out the standard deviation for each school
 4. Sort the list

-Important: THIS CODES IS ALL IN ONE PACKAGES
+Important: THIS CODES IS ALL IN ONE PACKAGE

 /*